 Four of the biggest providers - BT, Sky, TalkTalk and Virgin Media – offer bundled packages, but it can get a little confusing as to which to go with, as they all have different strengths when it comes to their deals.

 All of the providers offer a good range of packages from basic through to the full monty, and these will be at respective prices.
 As such you'll want to consider what your needs are – for example, do you want loads of TV channels, more data allowance or really fast broadband speeds?
-The decision will come down to personal choice, and then you can select the package that's right for you.
+The decision will come down to personal choice; this guide will just point out a few things to consider so you can select the package that's right for you.